anton-k/handle-pattern-servant-app/README.md

 But for keeping them in interfaces graph should be acyclic.
 If your application does not need cyclic deps of interfaces.
-And I'm sure you dont want that to happen we can turn mutables to interfaces and this matches nicely with Handler-pattern as everything becomes just a collection of interfaces.
+And I'm sure you dont want that to happen we can turn mutables to interfaces and this matches nicely with Handle-pattern as everything becomes just a collection of interfaces.

 ### Hiding mutable variables with interfaces